fredmcgroarty/bw-be-tech-test/README.md

 You are welcome to change any part of the existing skeleton app if your solution requires it.

-## Getting started

-Once you've got this skeleton rails app up and running visit http://localhost:3000 and use the simple UI to create an order.
-Remember to seed the database first.

 ## Tasks

 1. Add a rake task called "shipping".